eldstal/desynk/README.md

 _Detector_ module and connect it!

 The _Control_ block consists of a very simple state machine:
-1. Wait for the target device to become _Ready_
+1. Wait for the trigger signal, indicating the target is ready
 2. Start the delay countdown
 3. At the end of the delay, inject a glitch
 4. If a _Success_ signal is detected, halt